Violin Concerto (Ligeti): Music

 The concerto consists of five movements:

-While composing the concerto, Ligeti originally planned an eight-movement work.
-Parts of the music for the unfinished movements were used by Gawriloff and Ligeti for the cadenza in the final movement, which Ligeti asks the performer to devise as an alternative to the already existing cadenza.
-Composers who have composed cadenzas for the concerto include John Zorn and Thomas Adès.
+Ligeti originally planned an eight-movement work when composing the concerto.
+Parts of the unfinished movements were used by Gawriloff and Ligeti for the cadenza in the final movement, which Ligeti asks the performer to devise as an alternative to the already existing cadenza.
+Composers who have composed cadenzas for the concerto include John Zorn, Thomas Adès, and Patricia Kopatchinskaja.

 The concerto well represents his late style: a synthesis of avant-garde explorations and traditional melodic and formal conventions.
-The BBC's Stephen Johnson calls the concerto as "a kind of cornucopia of effects and techniques, a wild collage of atmospheres and colors."
+The BBC's Stephen Johnson calls the concerto "a kind of cornucopia of effects and techniques, a wild collage of atmospheres and colors."
 Among other effects, it uses "microtonality, rapidly changing textures, comic juxtapositions...
 Hungarian folk melodies, Bulgarian dance rhythms, references to medieval and Renaissance music and solo violin writing that ranges from the slow-paced and sweet-toned to the angular and fiery."
 During this time, Ligeti was interested in alternate tuning systems and harmonics.
 Thus, one violin and one viola in the orchestra tune their strings to the natural harmonics of the bass player.

 The second movement can be loosely described as a set of variations adapted from the third of his Six Bagatelles for Wind Quintet (an arrangement of the seventh piece from Musica ricercata) but slowed down and nearly two octaves lower.